anthonyivanier/Advanced_ML_project/README.md

 # Advanced_ML_project

-Project for the Advanced Machine Learning class of 2023-2024 at ENSAE teached by Mr.Stromme.
+Project for the Advanced Machine Learning class of 2023-2024 at ENSAE.
+Taught by Mr.Stromme.

 Group members : Elias Jeannot and Anthony Ivanier